 |September 2016||The Children of Shallowford|

 — 18 March: Study Day.
 A new venture for the Society is a visit to the Imperial War Museum.
 A PDF giving fuller details about the day, with some background information about Henry Williamson's war in 1917, is available via the link.

-— 19–20 May: Spring Meeting.
+— 19–21 May: Spring Meeting.
 The Spring Meeting this year will be held at Carshalton, South London, the setting for Richard Maddison's early romancing with Hetty Turney in The Dark Lantern, the first volume of A Chronicle of Ancient Sunlight.
 The full programme for the weekend is available here.
 Those who intend to attend are requested to complete and return the Registration Form.
 Accommodation has been reserved at the Greyhound Hotel, Carshalton.
 Details and rates are available here.

 — 6–8 October: Autumn Meeting and AGM.
 A celebration of the 90th anniversary of the publication of Tarka the Otter.
 Details to be announced.